edwalters99/delivery-cost-estimator/README.md

 Has checkDiscountValid, applyDiscount and getSummary methods as listed above.
 Also has getDiscount, getTotal and getPkgID for testing purposes.

-I got a MVP version of the product working, then integrated unit testing which prompted me to think about and handle the many edge cases.
-I refactored and reformatted code/file structure.
-Finally I created documentation / README.
+I got a MVP version of the product working before integrating unit testing which prompted me to think about and handle the many edge cases.
+I refactored and reformatted the code and file structure.
+Finally I created README documentation.

 ---------------------------------------------------------------